benbjohnson/litestream.io/content/tips/index.md

 SQLite is built to run as a multi-process embedded database and Litestream acts as just another process.
-However, Litestream requires periodic but short write locks on the database in order to sync changes.
+However, Litestream requires periodic but short write locks on the database when checkpointing occurs.
 SQLite will return an error by default if your application tries to obtain a write lock at the same time.

 To prevent this, your application will need to set the [`busy_timeout`